pure-water/uVkCompute/fma_benchmark/Ampere_FP32.md

 # Conclusion

 It appears that only the independent stream can take advantage of the extra FP32 streaming.
+Hmm, that  really makes the feature a bit of ambigouls marketing feature!
 |   | FP32/FP16|
 |---|---|
 |FMA Dispatch Type0 | 1X|